 - Select individual privileges or a role, that is a set of privileges, that the group or user should have on the object.

-By default, permissions propagate, that is the group or user has the selected role on the selected object and its child objects.
+By default, Propagate to children is not selected.
+You must select the checkbox for the group or user to have the selected role on the selected object and its child objects.

-vCenter Server offers predefined roles, which combine frequently used privilege sets.
+vCenter Server offers sample roles, which combine frequently used privilege sets.
 You can also create custom roles by combining a set of roles.